Maxime-XL2/SONIC-Z-TREME/README.md

 # About the map compiler :
 It truly sucks.
 I won't share it for now, I would need to clean it quite a bit, but it really sucks.
 It started as simple model converter to a collision generator to a "full" map compiler.
-And I did so many experiments, so many different iterations of the engine that it's a real shitshow of unused code, abandonned experiments, working experiments with terrible code, duplicate functions, etc.
+And I did so many experiments, so many different iterations of the engine that it's a real shitshow of unused code, abandoned experiments, working experiments with terrible code, duplicate functions, etc.
 In other words, it's terrible even to myself, so I won't share it for now.
 I would need to update it as well to fix things I broke since SAGE and make sure it works with the current Z-Treme build, but it takes more time than I am willing to spend for now.
 If there is enough interest, I will try to find time to fix it.